 - By ‘mastering the wolf’, the human learns to take control of his ‘inner wolf’.
-It is a prerequisite to maintaining human qualities and to avoiding a takeover by the beast nature.
+It is a prerequisite to retaining human qualities and to avoiding a takeover by the beast nature.

 - Characters described as ‘beasts in human skin’ may actually possess a ‘beast soul’.

-Varamyr lost his capacity to skinchange into beasts (not wolves) when Orell’s eagle, which he had taken for his own, met a fiery death.
-Consider the passage describing how he experiences his ninth death, a death by burning when his familiar eagle is struck by a burning arrow:
+Varamyr lost his capacity to skinchange into other beasts (not his wolves) when Orell’s eagle, which he had taken for his own, met a fiery death.
+Consider the passage describing how he experiences his ninth death, a death by burning when the eagle is struck by a burning arrow:

 His last death had been by fire.
 I burned.
 At first, in his confusion, he thought some archer on the Wall had pierced him with a flaming arrow … but the fire had been inside him, consuming him.
 And the pain …